maximelamure/rest.li/docs/guide_restli_server.md

 should do so by returning an appropriate `CollectionResult` or `BasicCollectionResult` object.

-`total` value must be set in your resources in order for Rest.li framework to automatically construct `Link` objects to the previous page (if start > 0) and the next page (if the response includes count results).
+In order for the Rest.li framework to automatically construct `Link` objects, certain conditions must be met.
+For both previous and next links, the `count` in the request must be greater than `0`.
+For links to the previous page, `start` must be greater than `0`.
+For links to the next page, the sum of `start` and `count` must be less than the `total` number of results.
+It's possible for the `total` property to be unspecified, but in this case the `PageIncrement` property of the `CollectionResult` must be `RELATIVE` and the amount of results returned by the resource method must match the `count` desired in the request.
+The reasoning here is that the only way for Rest.li to know that you're reaching the end of a collection of results is if the amount of results returned differs from the amount requested.

-Example request illustrating use of start & count pagination parameters, and resulting links in CollectionMetadata:
+Here is an example request illustrating the use of start & count pagination parameters, and resulting links in CollectionMetadata:

     $ curl "http://localhost:1338/greetings?q=search&start=4&count=2"